GoogleCloudPlatform/cloud-builders/gcloud/README.md

 * `gcloud-slim` installs only the `gcloud` CLI and no components, and is smaller.

-Both images are cached on Container Builder worker VMs, so the size of the image should not matter in most cases when running in that environment.
+Both images are cached on Cloud Build VMs, so the size of the image should not matter in most cases when running in that environment.
 However, in other environments where images are not cached, you may find that a smaller builder image is faster to pull, and might be preferrable to the larger "kitchen sink" `gcloud` builder image.